aussierobots/ublox_dgnss/README.md

 ros2 launch ublox_dgnss ublox_x20p_rover_hpposllh_navsatfix.launch.py
 ```

 otherwise all other launch files have been modified such that adding `-- DEVICE_FAMILY:=x20p` will enable the launch file and UBLOX NODE to connect to a ZED-X20P.
-If not included the scripts default to f9p device family.
+If not added the launch files default to the f9p device family.

 ## Start commands